Zeugma440/atldotnet/README.md

 (4) : Support for BEXT, LIST INFO and iXML chunks

-(5) : Experimental feature, due to the rarity of sample CAF files tagged with actual metadata
+(5) : Reads audio properties only, due to the rarity of sample CAF files tagged with actual metadata

 ### DETECTED FIELDS